 Revision rhinoplasty restores structure and strength to the nose to improve nasal airflow.
 Form and function are directly correlated, so improving nasal function also enhances the appearance of the nose and vice versa so you can breathe easier after the procedure.

-Dr. Pearlman has spent decades studying, teaching and writing about unsatisfactory rhinoplasty results.
+Revision rhinoplasty specialist, Dr. Pearlman, has spent decades studying, teaching and writing about unsatisfactory rhinoplasty results.
 He has the knowledge, experience, and skill to restore natural-looking results in noses that look overdone.
 Even patients who have had multiple nose surgeries by other doctors achieve more desirable-looking noses after Dr. Pearlman performs revision.

 The nose is a central feature of the face and can have a profound effect on a person’s overall appearance.
-The majority of patients experience an enhanced self-image and significantly increased confidence after improving this influential facial characteristic.
+The majority of our New York revision rhinoplasty patients experience an enhanced self-image and significantly increased confidence after improving this influential facial characteristic.

-Dr. Pearlman is a revision rhinoplasty expert and has studied this procedure in depth.
-It is he who other nose specialists often ask for advice.
+Dr. Pearlman in New York City is among the area’s best revision rhinoplasty veterans and has studied this procedure in depth.
+It is he who other nose surgeons often ask for advice.
 Dr. Pearlman uses his expertise to achieve significant improvement for his patients, and he has lectured around the world to educate other surgeons on ideal surgical techniques.

 Noses heal for a full year following rhinoplasty.
-Therefore, I prefer to wait a year before revision rhinoplasty.
+Therefore, Dr. Pearlman prefers to wait a year before performing his New York revision rhinoplasty surgery.
 It’s important for all the swelling to go down and scar tissue to soften.
 Sometimes, when the issue is a nasal tip that is too full, this resolves by itself since it can actually take a year or more for all the swelling in the nasal tip to go down.